rtomasa/gpio-joystick-rpi/README.md

 ## Features

-- Supports up to 2 joysticks, each with 12 inputs:
+- Supports up to 2 joysticks, each with 13 inputs:
   - 4 digital directions: Up, Down, Left, Right.
   - 9 buttons: Start, Select, A, B, TR, Y, X, TL, Home.
 - High-performance 1 ms polling using hrtimers.
-- Configurable via device tree overlays and module parameters.
+- Configurable via `ARCADE_MODE` and device tree overlays.
+- Device Tree compilation integrated into the `Makefile` for ease of use.

 ## Requirements